 (c) Consultant Call-in.
 The Guarantor agrees to engage Mariposa Consulting Group (the “Consultant”) to provide it with marketing and recruitment services and advice, along with other services described more fully in the Consultant’s June 4, 2024 proposal to the Guarantor.
-The Guarantor agrees to follow the recommendations of the Consultant and to adopt and carry out the Consultant’s recommendations.
+The Guarantor agrees to follow the recommendations of the Consultant and to adopt and carry out the Consultant’s recommendations unless inconsistent with its charter petition, MOU, written direction from its authorizer, or applicable law.
 The Trustee has no duty or obligation to monitor the Guarantor’s compliance with any recommendations of the Consultant.
 If requested, the Guarantor shall provide the Lender, with a copy to the Trustee, if so requested, with a written certification that the Guarantor is in compliance with the recommendations of the Consultant.

 The Guarantor agrees to provide a copy of any reports and other written materials (which may be by email) from the Consultant with the Noteholder Representative (as such term is defined in the Note), within three Business Days of receipt.

 (d) Budgeting.
 The Guarantor represents and warrants that it has provided a true and correct copy of its 2024-25 budget (the “24/25 Budget”) to the Noteholder Representative.
 The Guarantor agrees that it will not amend the 24/25 Budget, without the prior written approval of the Noteholder Representative.
 The Guarantor agrees that it will, on or before July 1, 2025, provide a proposed 2025-26 budget (the “25/26 Budget”) to the Noteholder Representative for approval or rejection.
-Upon approval by the Noteholder Representative of its 25/26 Budget, the Guarantor shall adopt the 25/26 Budget.
-The Guarantor agrees that it will not amend the 25/26 Budget, without the prior written approval of the Noteholder Representative.
+Upon approval by the Noteholder Representative of its 25/26 Budget, the Guarantor shall adopt the 25/26 Budget; as Guarantor is required by statute and its charter petition to pass adopted budget for the year and for the first and second interim period, Noteholder Representative and Guarantor will work in good faith to prepare the 25/26 Budget and Noteholder Representative will timely approve it.
+Noteholder Representative agrees to cooperate with Guarantor to ensure Guarantor timely passes all statutorily- and authorizer-required budgets.
+The Guarantor agrees that it will not amend the 25/26 Budget, without the prior written approval of the Noteholder Representative unless Guarantor receives specific direction from its charter authorizer.

 (e) Contracts.
-The Guarantor agrees that it will not enter into any new contracts with an aggregate cost of more than $50,000.00 without the prior written approval of the Noteholder Representative.
+The Guarantor agrees that it will not enter into any new contracts with an aggregate cost of more than $50,000.00 without the prior written approval of the Noteholder Representative, which shall not be unreasonably conditioned, delayed or withheld, other than renewals of existing contracts or contracts necessary for Guarantor’s operation of a school not exceeding $150,000.
 The Guarantor agrees that it will not amend any collective bargaining contracts for employment of any persons without the prior written approval of the Noteholder Representative.

 (f) Zoning Amendment.
-The Guarantor authorizes the Noteholder Representative to apply for an amendment to the current zoning for the facilities leased by the Guarantor at its or the Lender’s sole cost and expense.
+The Guarantor authorizes the Noteholder Representative to apply for an amendment to the current zoning for the facilities leased by the Guarantor at its or the Lender’s sole cost and expense to [ADD DESCRIPTION OF INTENDED AMENDMENT].
 The Guarantor agrees to cooperate with any reasonable requests for cooperation, such as execution of amendment requests and related documents to the relevant zoning authorities.
 The Lender shall reimburse the Guarantor for reasonable out of pocket expenses associated with its actual, reasonable, documented out-of-pocket costs and expenses associated with the requirements of this paragraph.